amigoscode/bright/day-1.md

 String firstName = "Mariam";
 ```

-If you want to store some coordenates you can you for example
+If you want to store some coordinates you can you for example
 ```java
 Point p = new Point(20, 10);
 ```

 # Primitives
-Primitve types are used to store simple values.
+Primitive types are used to store simple values.
 For example, whole numbers, decimal and characters.
 Here are the available data types for primitives.

 - boolean
 - byte